Read This First

 Prompt 1: What are confounding variables in the context of a scientific experiment?
 (The terms “confounding variables” and “confounding factors” are essentially synonymous.)

-The central claim is this: Confounding variables in the context of a scientific experiment are factors other than the independent variable that might affect the outcome of the study, potentially leading to misleading or inaccurate results.
+In plain terms: Confounding variables in the context of a scientific experiment are factors other than the independent variable that might affect the outcome of the study, potentially leading to misleading or inaccurate results.

 Definition